peter1000/LCONF/docs/LCONF_Specification_Examples.rst

             # Comment-Line: below Block-Item `Key-Value-Mapping` with all 4 defined items
             .
 MyKey1_mapping
                blk_mapping_key1 :: some text
+               # Comment-Line: Using a default value: "9999.999" and Transform Function
+               #               as well as  using an `Empty-KeyValuePair-ReplacementValue` "-9999999999.99999999"
                blk_mapping_key2 :: 12345.99
                blk_mapping_key3 :: True